AROHA STRING QUARTET WITH RACHEL VERNON

 Piazzolla - Oblivion for Clarinet and String Quartet

 Brahms - Clarinet Quintet in B minor Op 115

 Aroha String Quartet

 Acclaimed as demonstrating "accomplished brilliance, soulfulness and sublime intensity in perfect balance and tonal unity" (The Dominion Post), the Aroha String Quartet is firmly established as one of New Zea-land's finest chamber music ensembles.
 Founded in 2004, this versatile Wellington-based quartet is known for its passionate musicality, impressive technique, and multicultural innovation.

 Haihong Liu and Zhongxian Jin are original members of the Aroha Quartet.
-Robert Ibell joined the group in 2009 and Konstanze Artmann in late 2018.
+Robert Ibell joined the group in 2009 and Anne Loeser, who is also First Violinist of the NZSO, joins the group this year.
 The Aroha Quartet is committed to presenting string quartet works from western classical and avant-garde repertoire to traditional Chinese folk music, as well as works for larger forces through collaborations with numerous high-profile musicians.